• Home |

 Cost and Availability

-Expect to invest some cash in a .44 caliber firearm.
-Although big bore revolvers are the most common .44 Magnum guns on the market, you can also find lever-action carbines chambered for this cartridge.
+Expect to invest serious cash in a .44 Magnum firearm.
+Although big-bore revolvers are the most common .44 Magnum guns on the market, you can also find lever-action carbines chambered for this cartridge.
 The Desert Eagle semi-automatic is also available chambered for .44 Mag.

 The cartridge (and the 1911 pistol) are battle-tested options that helped America win both World Wars.
 Not only is this cartridge highly effective, but it is also one of the most reliable options on the market.